aptech/docs/docs/plotbar.rst

 Basic example with numeric labels
 ++++++++++++++++++++++++++++++++++

-You may also pass in a numeric vector for the X-axis labels.
-This example will produce the a graph which looks the same as the graph above, except for the X-axis labels.
+You may also pass in a numeric vector for the x-axis labels.
+This example will produce the a graph which looks the same as the graph above, except for the x-axis labels.

 ::